Kamala Harris at the DMZ and the Ghost of John Foster Dulles

 Here’s the AP:

 Visiting the DMZ has become something of a ritual for American leaders hoping to show their resolve to stand firm against aggression.
-[TS: You can say that again.]
+[You can say that again.]

 At the DMZ, Harris went to the top of a ridge, near guard towers and security cameras.
 She looked through bulky binoculars as a South Korean officer pointed out military installations on the southern side.
 Then an American officer pointed out some of the defenses along the military demarcation line, including barbed-wire fences and claymore mines.
 He said American soldiers regularly walk patrols along a path.